octoblu/meshblu/README.md

 ## Welcome to Meshblu 2.0

-We have completely re-written Meshblu into many small components and we no longer support this repository for production use.
+We have completely re-written Meshblu into many small components or micro-services.
+This Meshblu 1.0 repository is being preserved for historical reference.

 All of the new Meshblu components are prefixed with `meshblu-core`.
 See a list [here](https://github.com/octoblu?utf8=%E2%9C%93&query=meshblu-core).